-- From the NE end of the fault, the rupture is characterized by minor offsets across the break in slope of prominent dikes visible in satellite imagery (CGS FID 1022-1010) over a length of about 1.9 km where an access road is encountered. - Moving further to the SW, the fault rupture jumps 0.8 km to the southeast.
+- From the NE end of the fault, the rupture is characterized by minor offsets across the break in slope, along the northwest side of a NE-SW-oriented ridge, along which a prominent set of NW-SE-oriented dikes is visible in satellite imagery (CGS FID 1022-1010) over a length of about 1.9 km where an access road is encountered. - Moving further to the SW, the fault rupture jumps 0.8 km to the southeast.
 Another strand continues from USGS FID 836 and CGS FID 652, continuing 2.5 km SW across a range access road towards Salt Wash Valley.
 At the NE edge of Salt Wash Valley, the rupture crosses the point that was later ruptured through by the M7.1 earthquake.
 This is referred to as "the intersection" between USGS FID 828 and USGS FID 830.
 We are carefully checking airphotos and performing ground surveys to see if ruptures from the M6.4 were offset by ruptures from the M7.1. - In the M6.4 earthquake, the rupture continued to the SW, crossing Salt Wash Valley for 1.7 km.
 In this section of the cross fault rupture, the rupture passed into water saturated fine-grained channel deposits.
-A portion of the rupture, where it crosses Salt Wash, is shown in Figure 4.
-Sand boils were noted and photographed from the air near CGS FID 1016. - The rupture then passes out of Salt Wash Valley and up into firmer soils (CGS FID 612).
+Along a portion of the rupture, where it crosses Salt Wash, sand boils were noted and photographed from the air near CGS FID 1016. - The rupture then passes out of Salt Wash Valley and up into firmer soils (CGS FID 612).
 The distance from the intersection to CGS FID 612 is 1.7 km. - From CGS FID 612, the rupture continues towards the SW for an additional 1.8 km to Highway 178.